gardener/gardener/docs/usage/shoot_basics/shoot_status.md

 ## Conditions

 The Shoot status consists of a set of conditions.
-They represent the latest available observations of a Shoots’s current state.
+They represent the latest available observations of a Shoot’s current state.
 A [Condition](../../api-reference/core.md#condition) has the following fields:

 | Field name           | Description                                                                                                        |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------ |